metio/terraform-provider-k8s/docs/data-sources/snapshot_storage_k8s_io_volume_snapshot_v1_manifest.md

 page_title: "k8s_snapshot_storage_k8s_io_volume_snapshot_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "snapshot.storage.k8s.io"
 description: |-
-  VolumeSnapshot is a user's request for either creating a point-in-timesnapshot of a persistent volume, or binding to a pre-existing snapshot.
+  VolumeSnapshot is a user's request for either creating a point-in-time snapshot of a persistent volume, or binding to a pre-existing snapshot.
 ---

 # k8s_snapshot_storage_k8s_io_volume_snapshot_v1_manifest (Data Source)

-VolumeSnapshot is a user's request for either creating a point-in-timesnapshot of a persistent volume, or binding to a pre-existing snapshot.
+VolumeSnapshot is a user's request for either creating a point-in-time snapshot of a persistent volume, or binding to a pre-existing snapshot.

 ## Example Usage